Sydney Tourist Guide -> NSW -> NSW National Parks Tourist Information

 Backpacking is allowed in the park, the roads are unsealed and has plenty of easy and accessible walks.
 Phone the National Parks Centre for information about this park and others throughout the rest of New South Wales at 1300 361 967.

 Located in the Snowy Mountains, this park has the highest mountains in Australia.
 In winter, there are snowfields and ski resorts that cater for skiing, snowboarding and just about everything else to do with snow, while the rest of the year you can enjoy the alpine splendour.
 The highest parts of the park can be explored only during the warmer months, but there are plenty of walks and exploring to do anytime of the year.
-More information about
+See more about the:

 Both the Willandra Lakes and Mungo National Park are in southwest corner of NSW.
 Apart from its stark, silent and largely desolate beauty, the region provides a unique study of human evolution.
 Skeletal remains found indicate that there was human occupation in this region going as far back as 40,000 years.